raphael-group/hotnet2/README.md

         |                        |number                                                    |
         -------------------------------------------------------------------------------------

-Running with only the parameters specified above will create a 'hotnet_output' directory in your current working directory that contains 4 subdirectories each prefixed with `delta_`.
+Running with only the parameters specified above will create a 'hotnet2_output' directory in your current working directory that contains 4 subdirectories each prefixed with `delta_`.
 Each of these subdirectories contains results files for a different value of the delta parameter used by the HotNet2 algorithm.
 The output files are: